 |2017||Philip Schulte||Auburn University||Inferring social network dynamics in relocated gopher tortoises (Gopherus polyphemus)|

 |2017||Tim Gemesi||University of South Florida||Observation of eco-tunnels used by local gopher tortoise population|

 The Environmental Education Grant was established to support educators and organizations committed to developing educational projects about the gopher tortoise and the fascinating world in which it lives.
 The grant also honors Donna June Heinrich, an environmental educator, whose life was dedicated to conserving wildlife and their associated habitats.
 To apply, please submit the Environmental Education Grant Application.
 Grant amounts awarded vary from year to year (with a maximum of $2000 per proposal), depending on the amount of donations received.
 A project summary for “The Tortoise Burrow” newsletter or either a presentation or poster at the following year’s GTC annual meeting will be required.

-The deadline for proposals each year is the 31st of August.
+The deadline for proposals each year is September 30.